 Waiver services are non-clinical services provided as outlined in an Individual Service Plan (ISP) meant to support and enhance mental health services provided by local/regional practitioners, both public and private.

 - Family Care Coordination: services that advocate for and support youth and family utilizing the Children’s Mental Health Waiver to the fullest benefit possible.

 - Youth and Family Training & Support: services that train youth, family members, neighbors, friends or companions specifically identified by the family care team in the Individual Service Plan that support and enhance the overall services goals for the participant.
-There are unlimited possiblities as to what activities are included in this service category.
+There are unlimited possibilities as to what activities are included in this service category.
 Youth served by the waiver program also receive all available Medicaid services while participating in the waiver program.

 - Respite: This service has been approved for the Waiver, but certified providers are not yet available in all counties.
 The maximum number of Respite units allowed per year is 1664 which is approximately 8 hours per week.

 Quality of Life Funds

 Casey Life Skills